-The project was initiated by Dr. Sally Ride (America’s first woman in space) in 1995 and called KidSat.
+The project was initiated by Dr. Sally Ride, America’s first woman in space, in 1995 and called KidSat.
 The KidSat camera flew on three space shuttle flights (STS 76, 81, and 86) to test its feasibility.
-In 1998, the program was deemed successful and renamed EarthKAM.
-In 2013, NASA renamed the program Sally Ride EarthKAM after the late astronaut, who died in July 2012.
-The EarthKAM camera flew on two additional space shuttle flights (STS 89 and 99) before moving over to the International Space Station (ISS) in 2001 on Expedition 1.
-The Sally Ride EarthKAM camera has since been a permanent payload on board the International Space Station and supports approximately four missions annually.
+In 1998, the program was renamed EarthKAM.
+The EarthKAM camera flew on two more shuttle flights (STS 89 and 99) before moving to the International Space Station (ISS) on Expedition 1 in 2001.
+Sally Ride died in 2012, and in 2013, NASA renamed the program Sally Ride EarthKAM.
+The Sally Ride EarthKAM camera remains a permanent payload on the ISS, supporting about four missions annually.

 Video — Interview with Brion Au, Sally Ride EarthKAM payload developer